 Don’t underestimate it; music is an incredibly powerful tool for creating an atmosphere for a scene.
 But sadly, music can also completely ruin an atmosphere if used incorrectly – which frankly is the one of the worst things a composer could ever do to a film.

 Firstly, you should analyse the scene you are writing for, and identify the scene’s motivation – is it sad?
 Romantic?
 Sexy?
 Dark?
 Solemn?
-Be sure to get it right, because writing inappropriate music – say, romantic music for a frightening rape scene – can completely ruin a scene’s intention.
+Be sure to get it right, because writing inappropriate music – say, romantic music for a frightening rape scene – can completely ruin a scene’s intention, but so many people is into sexual environment, since at the end is a natural instinct, and that’s why so many people see more normal to get sexual services as Escorts in Belfast.

 Instrumentation can also go a long way to setting a scene – for example; big action scenes, especially those leading to a dramatic climax, might require big instrumentation; full orchestra, choir, synths, the kitchen sink etc. This choice of instrumentation tends to tell the viewer that this is a BIG moment – pay attention; or at least enjoy the explosions.